 3. Don’t get overwhelmed by research and decide not to try at all!

-One of the first things I replaced was plastic straws I used daily for my smoothies.
+As mentioned above, one of the first things I replaced was plastic straws I used daily for my smoothies.
 I write all about it in my blog post: “Stop being a Sucker!”
 The best way to STRAW SWAP the ECO-FRIENDLY way…” I also include a detailed list of alternative straw options for you to look into; from paper to bamboo, from stainless steel to glass.
 There are so many different types to try.
 Click HERE to go and read all about this easy but empowering change and to find the right choice for you…

 As well as on my instagram @helens_journey I will also keep doing blog posts to list the changes I’ve made, including information on the replacement items I’ve purchased in my quest of natural living.
 This information will be useful if you decide to look into making plastic-free alternative choices for your home – which is definitely something I would recommend and that I’m truly glad I did!
 I also share eco-friendly things on my social media channels (links at end of the post) and also on my Pinterest boards below you can follow:

 Why not come & follow my blogging footsteps on other Social Media Platforms (click on names to take you to the different media profiles):